tsnellgrove/dark_castle3/doc/to_do.md

 				- maybe each Creature has its own description list?
 					- desc list as creature attribute ???
 				- with a default examine() response similar to "the X is not interesting"
-				- thinking systemically, can we pre-validate noun class methods?
-					- validate() would run between interpreter() and pre_action()
-					- e.g. for take() use case, can we checks to see if obj is_item and is in <room>.obj_scope ?
-					- (would also need to apply not already in <creature>.hand_lst and not in <other_creature>.hand_lst)
-					- maybe need an is_takable() method? perhaps this is where the validation lives??
-Returns bool and error message?
-					- maybe broad command constraint list as well (e.g. obj must always be in room.in_scope?)
-					- if fail validate() , buffer error and end app_main()
 			- need to do a detailed mapping of what is required for success in each noun_class() method
 		- IDEAS - future
 			- does creature_state really have any value?
 Maybe build hedgehog before pulling the plug on this one
 			- IDEA: for Creatures, instead of headgehog_distracted_mach, maybe I just need a creature_distracted attribute???
 (NO)